vialab/EyeTrackingForTargetAcquisitionInSparseVis/environment.md

 The project has to be ran under Ubuntu.
-This instruction was Written by Santiago Bonada
+This instruction was Written by Santiago Bonada https://github.com/SGBon/pupil-progs/tree/master/socket/cpp
-# This project is built on a previous member Santiago Bonada
-https://github.com/SGBon/pupil-progs/tree/master/socket/cpp

 1. First we have to install the proper packages.
 In the commandline do: